Volunteer — The Holding Frames

 Support Gatherings

-Set up spaces, prepare materials, welcome participants, and help create a safe environment for survivors to express what words can't hold.
+Set up spaces, prepare materials, welcome participants, and help create a room where survivors can express what words can't hold — alongside trained facilitators.

 02